Microbiology, Infection & Immunity

 The suggested curriculum outlined below is meant to guide you in choosing classes, they are not requirements.
 We highly encourage you to take the Foundational courses, while the Electives are more specialized and often cross between Areas of Interest.
 Remember to review the UW Time Schedule for the most accurate and up-to-date information regarding whether a course is currently being offered.

-2023-2024 Suggested Curriculum (document download)
+2024-2025 Suggested Curriculum (document download)

 This track is broadly divided into the related sub-tracks of immunology, virology, and bacteriology.
 The foundational courses include two courses focused on each sub-track, denoted as 1=Immunology, 2=Virology, and 3=Bacteriology.
 Interested students can focus on one sub-track or mix and match from these sub-tracks depending on their specific area of research.
 Area directors or more senior MCB students can discuss these sub-tracks with interested first-year students.

-Foundational Course 1A: IMMUN 532 – Intersection of innate and adaptive immunity in disease (“Advanced Immunology”)
+Foundational Course 1A: IMMUN 532 – Intersection of Innate and Adaptive Immunity in Disease (“Advanced Immunology”)

 This is the primary graduate-level survey of immunology.
 Many lectures are given by guest lecturers from the Dept. of Immunology who are renowned experts in these topics.
 Lectures are complemented by discussion and critique of relevant primary literature.
+Prerequisite(s): Undergraduate immunology course (e.g. IMMUN 441), or equivalent; coursework in molecular genetics; graduate standing in immunology; other graduate students with permission of instructor.

-Offered WIN, 4.0 credits, Weeks 1-10, Offered every year
+Offered WIN, 4.0 credits, Weeks 1-10, every year.
+Will be offered in WIN 2025

 Foundational Course 1B: IMMUN 537 – Immunological Methods

-Offered AUT, 1.5 credits, Weeks 6-10, Offered every year
+Offered AUT, 1.5 credits, Weeks 6-10, every year.
+Will be offered in AUT 2025

 Foundational Course 2A: MCB 532 – Human Pathogenic Viruses